Liveness Detection: Definition and Use in Compliance

 Related terms and concepts

-Liveness detection doesn't operate in isolation.
-It's one component of a broader identity verification (IDV) stack, and understanding where it fits clarifies both its purpose and its limits.
+Liveness detection is one component of a broader identity verification (IDV) stack, and understanding where it fits clarifies both its purpose and its limits.

 Presentation Attack Detection (PAD) is the ISO term for what most vendors call liveness detection.
 PAD is technically broader: it covers any attempt to defeat a biometric system using an artificial or altered biometric sample.
 A silicone fingerprint and a printed face photo are both presentation attacks.
 Liveness detection specifically addresses the face biometric component during remote onboarding and re-verification.

 Synthetic identity fraud is a related but distinct fraud vector.
-Synthetic identity fraud builds fake personas from mixed real and fabricated data elements, often without a corresponding real person to present.
-Liveness detection closes one attack path for synthetic identity fraudsters who try to submit photos of paid individuals or AI-generated faces during onboarding.
+It builds fake personas from mixed real and fabricated data elements, often without a corresponding real person to present.
+Liveness detection closes one attack path for fraudsters who try to submit photos of paid individuals or AI-generated faces during onboarding.
 It doesn't address the downstream problem of a fully constructed synthetic identity that passes document checks because the document data itself is valid.

-Biometric authentication covers the wider use of biometrics for ongoing access control beyond initial identity verification.
-Liveness detection appears in authentication contexts as well, particularly in high-assurance transaction authorization.
-The standards and failure modes are similar to those in onboarding, but the latency tolerance is lower; a passive liveness check that takes 3 seconds is acceptable at account opening and frustrating at payment confirmation.
+Biometric authentication covers the wider use of biometrics for ongoing access control beyond initial verification.
+Liveness appears in authentication contexts too, particularly in high-assurance transaction authorization.
+The standards and failure modes are similar, but the latency tolerance is lower; a passive check taking 3 seconds is acceptable at account opening and frustrating at payment confirmation.

 Where does the term come from?